 Overall I’m not very impressed with LoseIt! and I will likely not continue using this app.

 After using and reviewing all three apps in detail I decided that I likely won’t be using the LostIt! app, because it is very busy and cluttered.
 The nutritional breakdown isn’t very helpful, and the social aspect of the application does not entice me.
 Personally, I’m using this app for me, not as a social avenue to publicize the fact that I’m trying to lose weight or showcase how much I may be sucking at it.

 Lifesum looks awesome, but the free version doesn’t have much to offer besides the visual aspect.
 The navigation is pretty spot on.

 AND THE WINNER IS… MyFitnessPal

-Honestly if you are going to use the free version I would suggest using MyFitnessPal.
+Honestly, if you are going to use the free version I would suggest using MyFitnessPal.
 The app navigation is consistent.
 It lacks visuals that grab your attention, but it has the nutrition breakdown.
-Easy barcode scanner for food and a large library of food options and brands to choose from (from what i can tell, larger then LoseIt! and Lifesum).
+Easy barcode scanner for food and a large library of food options and brands to choose from (from what I can tell, larger than LoseIt! and Lifesum).
 It also has the best subscription price, if you want to upgrade to the Premium Version (which would get rid of the ads).

 #Momlife #MomLife #FitnessMom #Fitness #Weightloss #PrePregnancyWeightGoal #UX #UserExperience #Usability #Review #Rating #AppShowdown